wustho/epr/README.md

 It's just a fork of this `epr` with little more features:

-- Formats supported: epub, epub3, fb2, mobi, azw3.
+- Formats supported: epub, epub3, fb2, mobi, azw3, url.
 - Reading progress percentage
 - Bookmarks
 - External dictionary integration
 - Table of contents scheme like regular ebook reader
 - Inline formats: **bold** and _italic_ (depend on terminal and font capability.
 Italic only supported in python>=3.7)
 - Text-to-Speech (with additional setup)
+- Page flip animation
+- Seamless between chapter

 Install it with: